 Valuation: capitalized earnings value method & asset value method

-The income capitalization approach divides the property into the market value of the land and the building income value.
+The capitalized earnings value method divides the property into the market value of the land and the building income value.
 This includes rental income, maintenance costs and costs for managing the land and building.
-The rental income less management costs and the value of the land including interest are compared.
+Accordingly, the rental income less the management costs and the land value including its interest are compared.

 The comparative value method – comparison with similar properties

-No property sale without energy certificate
+No real estate sale without energy certificate

 Real estate agent: advantages

 The biggest challenge in the sale of houses or apartments is the determination of a correct offer price.
 In this regard, we recommend a market value assessment, which includes all factors far from the pure real estate price.

 The equipment and building fabric of a house are just as important in determining the market value as the location, market-specific factors and infrastructure, as well as the difference between supply and demand.
 If you have the valuation carried out as a private client, you must expect costs of around 1,000 euros and more.

 Determination of market value and ancillary purchase costs